iverissimo/FAMpRF_Experiment/README.md

 # FAMpRF_Experiment

-FAM project pRF mapping experiment stimulus.
+Repository for the FAM project experimental stimulus code.
+In this project we designed a novel retinotopic mapping protocol to investigate how feature information guides visual selection across the visual field.

 ## Setting up Environment